La Spezia is located right on the border between Liguria and Tuscany not far from Cinque Terre, Pisa and Florence.

 The hotels in La Spezia are quite affordable and you can find plenty of hotels and Airbnbs near the station and in the old town.
 Check out the following pages: Hotels in La Spezia and Airbnbs in La Spezia.
 If you are traveling with family or a group of friends you will find some nice Apartments in the city center of La Spezia.

 How to reach La Spezia

-BY BOAT: From the Cinque Terre villages and Portovenere you can reach La Spezia by boat.
-The boats are running frequently from April until the beginning of November.
+By boat: From the Cinque Terre villages and Portovenere you can reach La Spezia by boat.
+The boats are running frequently from the end of March until November 1.

 Shopping in La Spezia

 The pedestrian main street Via Prione has a great range of restaurants, bars and outdoor coffee shops selling typical Italian ice cream.
 There is also a good variety of shops for those wanting to buy Italian clothing and shoes.